Steve Sarkisian: 2023 season

 Heading into the 2023 season (Texas's final year in the Big 12 before they headed to the Southeastern Conference), the Longhorns were ranked at #11 in the AP preseason poll.
 However, after a stunning victory over #3 Alabama in Week 2, they shot up to #4 in the polls.
-Succeeding thanks to an offense led by QB Quinn Ewers and a thriving defense, the Longhorns would go 5-0 before losing a nail-biter to Oklahoma in the Red River Rivalry 34–30.
+Succeeding thanks to an offense led by QB Quinn Ewers and a thriving defense, the Longhorns would go 5–0 before losing a nail-biter to Oklahoma in the Red River Rivalry 34–30.
 After that loss, Sarkisian's Longhorns would win the rest of their regular season games and then proceed to win the Big 12 Championship against Oklahoma State 49–21 in convincing fashion.
 Making the College Football Playoff as the #3 seed, Sarkisian led the Longhorns in a rematch against the Washington Huskies in the Sugar Bowl, losing in an incredibly close 37–31 game that came down to a deflected pass to the end zone by Quinn Ewers.
 The Longhorns finished the season ranked #3 in the AP Poll.

 2024 season

 On February 22, 2024, Steve Sarkisian was given a four-year contract extension through 2030 that also increased his salary for the 2024 season to $10.3 million.
-He found success in the regular season, having an 11-1 record, and leading the Longhorns to the Southeastern Conference championship game, losing to Georgia.
+He found success in the regular season, having an 11–1 record, and leading the Longhorns to the Southeastern Conference championship game, losing to Georgia.
 Sarkisian would guide Texas back to the now-expanded College Football Playoff, losing in the national semifinal to Ohio State, the eventual national champion.

+2025 season

+Texas came into the season ranked atop the preseason polls.
+The Longhorns lost their season opener on the road, a highly anticipated game against the defending national champion, Ohio State.
+Viewership for the game reached 16.1 million, making it the most-watched Week 1 game in college football history.
+Subsequent losses to Florida and Georgia kept Texas out of the 2025–26 College Football Playoff.

 Personal life

 Born in Torrance, California, Sarkisian is the youngest of seven children; he is of Armenian and Irish ancestry.
 Sarkisian is Catholic.
+His father, Seb Sarkisian, was born in Tehran and immigrated to the United States at the age of 18, while his mother Sally was raised in Boston.

 In April 2015, it was reported that Sarkisian and his first wife, Stephanie, filed for divorce.
 Sarkisian and his ex-wife have three children, two daughters and a son.
 Sarkisian married Loreal Smith, a former collegiate track star and coach, in 2020.
 Sarkisian and Smith announced they jointly filed for divorce in July 2024 but have since reconciled their differences.
 They have one son together.